 Dr. Viberg’s research interests are in Statistical Signal Processing and its various applications, including Antenna Array Signal Processing, System Identification, Wireless Communications, Radar Systems and Automotive Signal Processing.
 Dr. Viberg has served in various capacities in the IEEE Signal Processing Society, including Chair of the Technical Committees on Signal Processing Theory and Methods, Sensor Array and Multichannel Signal Processing as well as member at large of the Board of Governors.
 He has also served in various capacities at the Swedish Research Council (VR).

 Dr. Viberg has received two Paper Awards from the IEEE Signal Processing Society, the Excellent Research Award from the Swedish Research Council (VR) and the EURASIP European Group Technical Achievement Award.
 He is a Fellow of the IEEE and a member of the Royal Swedish Academy of Sciences (KVA) and the Royal Society of Arts and Sciences in Gothenburg (KVVS).
-He has published over 215 journal and conference papers, together cited more than 11.900 times (source: Google Scholar, Sept.
-2018) and graduated 26 PhD students.
+He has published over 220 journal and conference papers, together cited 13.000 times (source: Google Scholar, Feb.
+2020) and graduated 26 PhD students.